wevm/wagmi/README.md

 ## Contributing

 Contributions to Wagmi are greatly appreciated!
-If you're interested in contributing to Wagmi, please read our [contributing docs](https://github.com/wagmi-dev/wagmi/blob/main/.github/CONTRIBUTING.md) **before submitting a pull request**.
+If you're interested in contributing to Wagmi, please read the [Contributing Guide](https://github.com/wagmi-dev/wagmi/blob/main/.github/CONTRIBUTING.md) **before submitting a pull request**.

 ## Sponsors